bobbicodes/typomaniac/README.md

 # Electron text editor

 I hate all the major text editors, so I prefer using my own.
 However, in the last few years I've gotten used to VSCode because of its outstanding Clojure integration.
-But now, I've gotten frustrated with VSCode well enough that I'm f ready to make an Electron editor of my own.
+But now, I've gotten frustrated with VSCode well enough that I'm now ready to make an Electron editor of my own.

 ## "But Electron is slow"...

-Fuck you.
+So am I. Fuck you.

 ## How to Run